gharials/dev-path/docs/internet-web/web-pages.md

 # How Web Pages Work

-In this page, we will learn about the fundamental building blocks of a web page.
+In this page, we will learn about the fundamental concepts needed to build a basic web page.
 These days, real web pages are not developed exactly in this style.
 However, a programmer must have a clear idea about the concepts, because they are fundamental.
-All other techniques, like [React](../building-softwares/react-js.md) are based on it.
+All other techniques, like [React](../building-softwares/react-js.md) are based on these concepts.

 !!! abstract "How to read this page"

     After reading each section, make sure you can do the exercises in the section on your own any time.
+Also make sure that you appreciate the points in the section summaries.

 ## The fundamental building blocks of a web page